 Accountant is a non-regulated term meaning people with no qualifications at all can call themselves an accountant.
 All the independant specialist accountants featured on Medics’ Money are qualified members of one of the Chartered Accountancy bodies in the UK so you don’t have to worry.
 Medics’ Money matches your requirements so you find the best accountant for you.

-Doctors’ tax can be a complex area – the NHS pension, tax code errors by payroll, private practice income and NHS income, superannuation, GP practice accounts.
+Doctors’ tax can be a complex area – for example the NHS pension, private practice income, GP practice accounts amongst other things.
 Unfortunately many accountants claim to be specialists but are not.
-Medics’ Money only matches you to independant specialist medical accountants that fulfill your requirements.
-We thoroughly check and only recommend independent specialist medical accountants.
+Medics’ Money only matches you to independant specialist medical accountants that fulfil your requirements, verified by us with reviews from doctors like you.
 Book your free initial consultation with a Medics’ Money accountant here.

 No. In the age of cloud based accounting almost everything can be done online and is often more efficient this way.
-However if your circumstances are complex, a face to face meeting may be beneficial and for this reason our software will match you to the nearest Medics’ Money accountant that fulfils your criteria.
+Our software will match you to the nearest Medics’ Money accountant that fulfils your criteria.
 Find your nearest suitable specialist medical accountant here.

 A good accountant will often save you more than they cost you in fees.
 Don’t be afraid to ask directly what benefits you can anticipate.